aaron-gh/DINA/README.md

 This will run the interactive setup that:
 - Installs all utility scripts to your ~/.local/bin directory
-- Sets up sxhkd configuration for keyboard shortcuts
+- Sets up built-in keybinding configuration
 - Detects and configures your preferred applications

 This will: